Marilyn Monroe: 3 of her greatest movies

 Gentlemen prefer blondes from 1953

-Many critics and unsuspecting viewers often make the mistake of thinking that Monroe was a silly blonde in real life, just because she played one in that kind of movie.
+Many critics and unsuspecting viewers often make the mistake of thinking that Monroe was a silly blonde in real life, just because she played one in the movies.

 Bus Stop from 1956